charlesorourke/sprout/readme.md

 Only the minimum amount of code needed to complete a request should be loaded at runtime.

 ###General
-* Convention over configuration wherever possible with sensible defaults
+* Convention over configuration with sensible defaults
 * Encourage DRY coding principles
 * Well-defined coding and documentation standards